yellow toadflax

 (Linaria vulgaris)

-Infestations Flowers Line Drawing - slow doloawnd seed-see bottom field of yellow toadflax yellow toadflax crossing a fence
+Infestations Flowers Line Drawing Field of yellow toadflax

-New catagory I Montana State noxious weed.
+New category I Montana State noxious weed.
 Closely related to Dalmatian toadflax.
 A problem in farm land, other states and Canada.

-Origin: Yellow toadflax (Linaria vulgaris), south-central Eurasia, by 1950's yellow toadflax had spread throughout North America, commonly found in the United States and Southeastern Canada.
+Origin: Yellow toadflax (Linaria vulgaris), south-central Eurasia, by 1950's yellow toadflax had spread throughout North America.
 (1)

 Roots: Extensive root system, that spreads both down and laterally.
-(2) This weed is able to spread easily through it's roots and they are hard to control because of their roots.
+(2) This weed is able to spread easily through it's roots and that's the reason it is are hard to control.
 (5)

-Stems/Leaves: Leaves are a green color, alternate, a small width, and has points at both ends.
+Stems/Leaves: Leaves are a green color with a small width, and have points at both ends.
 (1)

-Flowers: The flowers are an intense yellow and have an orange center.
-When shoots grow to about 16 to 24 inches tall they begin to flower.
+Flowers: The flowers are an bright yellow and have an orange center.
+When shoots grow to about 16 to 24 inches (about 40 to 60 cm) tall they begin to flower.
 They flower at different times depending on the conditions.
 In high elevations they could flower as late as July.
-(4)
+(4) They look somewhat like a garden snapdragon.
+(2)

 Reproduction: It is a perennial that reproduces from seeds, and also from underground root stalks.
-The seeds are spread in many ways (birds, wind, water, human activities, etc.) but usually just fall close by the plant.
-Yellow taodflax is able to reproduce very quickly.
+The seeds are spread in many ways (mostly insects) but usually just fall close by the plant.
+Yellow toadflax is able to reproduce very quickly.
 (12)

 Life Style/Habits/Life Duration: Its usually grows in rangeland and in farm areas.
 And, comes out usually in April and May.
 (1) Yellow toadflax grows well in wet soils and climates.
 (6)

 Control Methods: Successfully managing toadflax can take many strategies (IPM).
-It is important because of enviromential and genetic variability.
+It is important because of environmental and genetic variability.
 This means many different strategies are needed to control the weed.
 Weevils and the beetle Brachypterolos pulicarius are other insects that can help control the weed.
-Burning, grazing, and pulling the weed usually won't work becuase it doesn't kill the roots.
-Chemical methods may work but usually require several treatements.
+Burning, grazing, and pulling the weed usually won't work because it doesn't kill the roots.
+Chemical methods may work but usually require several treatments.
 (6)

-Collection of Bio-contol Agents: You can collect yellow toadflax feeding insects at about any infestion site by using a net and sweeping it back and forth.
+Collection of Bio-Contol Agents: You can collect insects that destroy yellow toadflax at about any infestion site by using a net and sweeping it back and forth.
 (1)

 Purchasing Insects: You can purchase the yellow toadflax feeding insect (Brachypterolus pulicarius) at http://www.bio-control.com/ at about $75.00 for 105 adult insects, available in June.
 (2)